1214658495/my-wiki-test/docs/3_3_GMSL2_Camera_Splitter/Application.md

 ### Case Study 1: Autonomous Driving Platform

 A leading autonomous vehicle developer implemented the GMSL2 Camera Splitter to connect their high-resolution surround-view cameras simultaneously to:
-- NVIDIA Drive AGX Orin™ for real-time processing
+- NVIDIA DRIVE AGX Orin™ for real-time processing
 - Data recording system for training data collection

 **Results**: Enabled development and validation processes to run in parallel, reducing development cycles by 40%.